mitmcdan/cssGridPractice/README.md

 cssGridPractice
 There is new CSS properties for grids and it looks waaay better than bootstrap

-Link to published version of this repo: <a href="https://mitmcdan.github.io/cssGridPractice/"></a>
+<a href="https://mitmcdan.github.io/cssGridPractice/">Link to published version of this repo</a>

 Most of the information I learned was from this nice gentleman's post, found <a href="https://hackernoon.com/how-css-grid-beats-bootstrap-85d5881cf163" target="_blank">here</a>.